Sahara says taking legal action against Mirach after deal collapse

 The bail money, the largest ever in India, reflects the scale of the illegal bond scheme.
 The court has said investors need to be repaid as much as $7 billion including accrued interest.

-In an email sent on Wednesday to Sahara and some lawyers involved in the case, a copy of which was seen by Reuters, Mirach CEO Saransh Sharma said though the refinancing deal talks had been called off, the Supreme Court should allow it to buy the properties.
+In an email sent on Wednesday to Sahara and some lawyers involved in the case, a copy of which was seen by Reuters, Mirach's Sharma said though the refinancing deal talks had been called off, the Supreme Court should allow it to buy the properties.

 Mirach asserted it wanted to bring a "swift resolution" in favour of Sahara's creditors, adding it had access to funds for the acquisition.